hackupc/legal-page/_documents/hacknights_privacy_and_cookies_policy.md

 - Other information: Account password, last connection and dietary preferences.
 - Academic Data and professional data: Current studies.

-Here are the details of which personal data is collected when you register as "other attendees/users”:
+Here are the details of which personal data is collected when you register as a Speaker or "other attendees/users”:

 - Identifying data: Name, surname/s and images or videos of yourself.
 - Contact data: e-mail.